 In float tanks, it can also be difficult to measure.
 Pools and spas typically rely on something called ORP sensors (oxygen reduction potential) to gauge the effectiveness of ozone, but, as with other testing equipment, ORP sensors seem to have issues with the high salt content of float solution.

 The other concern with ozone again comes back to air quality.
-Too much ozone gas can be harmful to breathe in, and even small amounts can have negative affects when breathed in regularly (which is a risk for you and your employees).
+Too much ozone gas can be harmful to breathe in, and even small amounts can have negative effects when breathed in regularly (which is a risk for you and your employees).
 There are ways to properly mitigate this risk, and it’s something you should ask your manufacturer about if you are purchasing a tank with an ozone system.

 Ozone can be used in conjunction with chlorine or bromine, and it can also be used with UV.
 There is a nice effect that happens when UV hits ozone gas, which is that something called Hydroxyl Radicals are formed.
 These are extremely short lived particles (less than a second) that are very effective at killing microorganisms, more effective than ozone or UV would be on their own.
+Because they are so short lived they can be very hard to measure, so how many hydroxyl radicals are actually created with the size/strength of equipement float tanks use is something you’ll hear different opinions about.

 UV stands for Ultraviolet light, a wavelength of light that is higher in frequency than the visible light spectrum.
 Like ozone, UV is typically only used in addition to chlorine and bromine in commercial pools and spas, not by itself.
 This is mostly because UV does not have a residual.
 The UV bulb sits inside of a tube that is part of the filtration system, so the only time the microorganisms are exposed to the UV light is when they pass through that system.
-While UV is good at killing a number of microorganisms (including some that chlorine/bromine have trouble with, notably cryptosporidium), the fact that it can only affect the water that passes directly by it leads to many people using UV in conjunction with another system of sanitation.
+While UV is good at killing a number of microorganisms (including some that chlorine/bromine have trouble with, notably cryptosporidium and giardia), the fact that it can only affect the liquid that passes directly by it leads to many people using UV in conjunction with another system of sanitation.

 Hydrogen Peroxide (H2O2)

 The last thing we’ll be talking about is Hydrogen Peroxide, or H2O2.
 Hydrogen peroxide is the weakest of the sanitizers on this list, and is generally considered to not be powerful enough to be solely relied on in pools, spas, or float tanks.
-In fact, it’s typically considered mainly as an oxidizer, meaning it helps break down the bits of microorganisms that are left after they have been inactivated.
+In fact, it’s typically mainly referred to as an oxidizer, meaning it helps break down the bits of microorganisms that are left after they have been inactivated.

 When H2O2 is used, it’s used in conjunction with UV, and in this scenario you want to consider UV as the main force of sanitation, and peroxide as the helpful force alongside it.
 Many people hit roadblocks with health departments because they describe their float tanks as being cleaned primarily by hydrogen peroxide, which can put some warning flags up for regulators.